rhel-labs/learn-katacoda/file-permissions/step4.md

 -rwxrwxr--.
 1 root root  66 Jun  2 22:42 status.sh
 </pre>

-Now, from the guest terminal, verify that you do not have permission to execute the status script as __guest__:
+Now, from the rhel terminal, verify that you do not have permission to execute the status script as __rhel__:

 `./status.sh`{{execute T2}}